Davospike/segpSPA/The_Process/SystemImplementation.md

 	# IS_LOCAL is the flag used to signal we want to run locally - telling server.js what 		port to use
 ```

-## TO DO:
-#### When done testing, can talk about continuous deployment/delivery here

-- Can also talk about docker logs - ie manually inserted so console.debug stuff too to get clear idea of errors

 We agreed, to adhere to effective continuous integration principles, we would only make small changes when running locally - for example, bug fixes.
 This was core to using the local deployment of docker since we felt it best that bigger changes - for example, those that affected project structure, or a new feature - would be run in the full `docker build` version.
 Deploying docker in a lighter way helped improve the effectiveness of pair programming sessions.

 As part of the CI/CD pipeline, relevant testing at particular stages in the development cycle is important.
 Tests that needed to be run automatically with each build were incorporated into Docker, the use of `catch` statements in our code, and the use of the command `docker logs` proved useful.
 This command could be run to look a the error/warning logs for both of our docker images (MongoDB and Node) when they are running.
 If there is an error, and it is ambiguous which container it came from, the separation of logs helped debug the error with greater efficacy.